pranavprakashkj/Music_genre_classification/README.md

 # final_project

-change DATASET_PATH and you're good to go!👍
+change paths in the necessary locations and you're good to go!👍